git-lfs/git-lfs/docs/extensions.md

 * Encrypt files on clean, decrypt on smudge/fetch
 * Scan files on clean to make sure they don't contain sensitive information

-The basic extensibilty model is that LFS extensions must be registered explicitly, and they will be invoked on clean and smudge to manipulate the contents of the files as needed.
+The basic extensibility model is that LFS extensions must be registered explicitly, and they will be invoked on clean and smudge to manipulate the contents of the files as needed.
 On clean, LFS itself ensures that the pointer file is updated with all the information needed to be able to smudge correctly,